- Counting Coppers Unit Plan by Bianca Woyak, Burnside Primary School

 - How to draw a monarch butterfly using markers and coloured pencils

 - Coffee Filter Butterflies (Art Project)

-- Colour in the Red Admiral Colour-in, label the parts.
+- Colour in the Red-Admiral-colour-in-SS, label the parts.

 - Monarch Maze puzzle (pdf)